Proladon/discord-channel-backup-bot/README.md

 if message have attachments:

-1. save all attachments temp files to local
+1. save all attachments temp files to local temp folder
 2. send messages content with attachments
 3. delete attachments temp